 *Advanced Registration Mark Sensor

 Perf Cutting: The ability to both cut and perforate vinyl can win lucrative jobs for decal production.
-This is a two step process requiring a cutter that can perform a traditional “kiss cut” (cutting only through the face film) followed by cutting all the way through the face film, adhesive and liner; all without damaging the platen.
+This is a two-step process requiring a cutter that can perform a traditional “kiss cut” (cutting only through the face film) followed by cutting all the way through the face film, adhesive and liner – all without damaging the platen (Fig 3).
 This 21st century function requires a specially engineered platen and tool holder.
 These features are found on the Vinyl EXPRESS Q Series, Graphtec FC900, and Roland GR cutters.
-Please click here for more details on how to create “perf cut” decals (Fig 3).

 Other features and considerations: